kauan-aragao/Challenges-Frontend-Mentor/Challenge01-qrcode/README.md

-Simple challenge that i used simple concepts of css.
+Simple challenge that i used simple concepts of css and html.